Noncommutative coordinates for symplectic representations: The pair of moduli spaces

-To define the $\mathcal{A}$-coordinates on the space of decorated symplectic representations, we introduce the symplectic $\Lambda$-length, which is an invariant of pairs of decorated Lagrangians.
-Let~$\omega$ denote the symplectic form, and let $(L,\mathbf{v})$, $(M, \mathbf{w})$ be a pair of decorated Lagrangians, where $\mathbf{v} = (v_1, \dots, v_n)$ is a basis of~$L$ and $\mathbf{ w} = (w_1, \dots, w_n)$ a basis of $M$, then the symplectic $\Lambda$-length is $\Lambda_{\mathbf{ v}, \mathbf{ w}}\coloneqq (\omega(v_i, w_j))_{i,j = 1, \dots , n}$.
 It takes values in $\GL(n,\R)$ if and only if the pair $(L,M)$ is transverse, and its square provides a noncommutative generalization of Penner's $\lambda$-lengths, which are the special case when $n=1$.
 We show that the symplectic $\Lambda$-lengths satisfy a noncommutative analogue of the Ptolemy relation, as well as special triangle relations (which are trivially satisfied for $n=1$).
 A system of $\mathcal{A}$-coordinates associates to every oriented edge the symplectic $\Lambda$-length of the two decorated Lagrangians at the vertices of the edge.
 The noncommutative Ptolemy equation translates into an explicit formula for the changes of $\mathcal{A}$-coordinates under a flip.